berkeley-dsep-infra/datahub/docs/index.rst

    users/index

-Modifying DataHub to fit your needs
+Modifying DataHub to fit your needs properly
 ===================================

 Our infrastructure can serve the diverse needs of our students only if it